 Termites have been around for over 120 million years.
 They are social insects and live in colonies that are typically found underground or inside wood.
 Most termites feed on cellulose from wood and wood byproducts.
 They are worldwide in distribution, with about 3,000 described species, 50 of which that can be found in the United States.
+It can be hard to know when you need to look into a professional termite inspection, but a good rule of thumb is if you’re asking, it’s probably time.

 Termites are usually divided into three groups based on the location of their colony: subterranean, drywood, and dampwood termites.
 The biology and habits of each group are different, so a detailed knowledge of each is necessary for effective control.

 There is more structural damage done each year in the United States by termites in homes and other buildings than all of the damage done in a year by floods, hurricanes, tornadoes, and fire.
+If a termite infestation occurs in your home, you need to act quickly.
+Check out our guide on what to do if you find termites in your home.
+After that, take a closer look at the most prevalent species found in the area: subterranean termites.

 Subterranean termites live in underground colonies or in moist secluded areas above ground that can contain up to 2 million members.
 They build distinctive “mud tubes” to gain access to food sources and to protect themselves from open air.
 Termite colonies are organized into castes depending on tasks — workers, soldiers and reproductives.
 The characteristics of a subterranean termite are dependent on the termite’s role in the colony.
 Cream-colored Worker subterranean termites are 1/8 to 3/8’s of an inch in length.
 Soldier subterranean termites are of a similar body length, but are distinguished by their powerful mandibles.
 Soldier termites have cream-colored bodies and brown heads.
 Reproductive subterranean termites are approximately one inch long.